 People usually get mixed up between GPS tracking systems and GPS navigation devices.
 In fact, they are very different.
 A GPS navigation device only determines the present location to find the best route in an extremely graphical map, using navigation software supported by voice prompts for instructions.

 A passive GPS tracking system monitors the location and stores the data in internal memory or on a memory card that can then be downloaded to a computer later for analysis.
-Meanwhile, An active GPS tracking system is also known as a real-time system.
-This method automatically sends the GPS information to a central computer or system in real-time as it happens.
+An active GPS tracking system is also known as a real-time system, which automatically sends the GPS information to a central computer or system in real-time as it happens.

 A GPS tracking system is used for various applications.
 From a commercial perspective, GPS devices are commonly used to record the position of vehicles as they make their journeys.
 The common applications of a GPS tracking system include fleet control, stolen vehicle searching, animal control/tracking, race control in sports, espionage/surveillance, etc.